raspberrypilearning/butterfly-garden/en/step_5.md

 In computing, a clear set of instructions is called an __algorithm__.
 The next butterfly is going to use a different algorithm to fly in a circle.

 --- task ---
 Duplicate Butterfly 2 to create a new sprite.
-If you created Butterfly 3 in the challenge then this will be Butterfly 4.
+This will be Butterfly 4.

 ![Butterfly 4 sprite](images/butterfly-4.png)